-Returning CDM Grant recipients whose family circumstances have changed can request a re-evaluation by completing all documents required of new students.

-3. You have the right to appeal your financial aid awards if there are extenuating circumstances not previously reported.
+- 2. Returning students who did not previously receive need based aid but who, because of changing family circumstances, would like consideration should meet our published deadlines.
+Follow the application instructions for new students and the deadlines for returning students.
+You will be considered for remaining institutional funds after our office completes the initial file review for on-time renewal applicants. - Returning CDM Grant recipients whose family circumstances have changed can request a reevaluation by completing all documents required of new students. - 3.
+You have the right to appeal your financial aid offer if there are extenuating circumstances not previously reported.
 Please submit your appeal in writing.
 We process revisions and appeals on a rolling basis.
 Routine appeals are handled by your Financial Aid Officer; more complicated cases are referred to the Financial Aid Appeals Committee.
-You may request an administrative review of your position by writing to Sandra Bernal Garcia, M.A., Assistant Dean, Admissions and Student Affairs if you are not satisfied with the decision of the Appeals Committee.
+You may request an administrative review of your position by writing to Dana Wolf, DMD MS, Senior Associate Dean for Predoctoral Academic and Student Affairs, if you are not satisfied with the decision of the Appeals Committee.

-CANS - Student loans are the primary form of financial aid available to finance a dental education.
-Although some students will also be eligible for limited institutional grants, and a few will participate in service scholarship programs, the majority of students needing assistance will be dependent upon student loans to pay for most of the cost of dental school.
+CANS - Student loans are the main type of financial aid available to finance a dental education.
+Although some students will also be eligible for limited school grants, and a few will participate in service scholarship programs, the majority of students needing assistance will be dependent upon student loans to pay for most of the cost of dental school.

-It is very important for you to become the best "informed consumer" possible about the available loan programs and seriously consider the implications of assuming too much loan burden to pay for dental school.
+It is very important for you to become the best informed consumer possible about the available loan programs and seriously consider the implications of assuming too much loan burden to pay for dental school.
 It is difficult to say how much borrowing is "too much" because everyone's financial and family circumstances are different.
 If you are concerned about the amount of student loans you will have to take, you can seek additional counseling from our staff.
-This advice is particularly important if you have no resources from family or friends to help carry you through that difficult period between finishing training and reaching near full earning potential.
+This advice is particularly important if you have no resources from family or friends to help carry you through the period between finishing training and reaching near full earning potential.

-Most financial aid recipients will borrow at least \$42,700 in Unsubsidized Federal Direct Stafford loans each year.
+Most financial aid recipients will borrow at least \$42,700 in Unsubsidized Federal Direct loans each year.
 Those students in each class who demonstrate the highest need will also be awarded school loans (CU Loans) with favorable repayment terms.

-For a full description of Institutional Loans, Federal Direct Loans, and private alternative loans click here.
+For a full description of School Loans, Federal Direct Loans, and private alternative loans click here.

-CHOOL NEED-BASED GRANTS - Grant funds from the College of Dental Medicine are awarded to those students who demonstrate the highest financial need.
+SCHOOL NEED BASED GRANTS - Grant funds from the College of Dental Medicine are awarded to those students who demonstrate the highest financial need.
 Grants are based on the remaining need after personal and family resources and a "grant eligibility threshold" has been subtracted from the total student budget.

-We expect the "grant eligibility threshold" for 2019-20 will remain at \$50,000.
-To be eligible for institutional grants and loans you need to have "need" greater than this "grant eligibility threshold" of \$50,000.
+The grant eligibility threshold for 2025-26 is \$50,000.
+To be eligible for institutional grants and loans you need to have "need" greater than this grant eligibility threshold of \$50,000.
 Threshold levels are set annually, and are subject to change based on the availability of funds and on the aggregate "need" of our aid applicants.
 In order to fund as many students as possible, we expect that institutional grants will range from \$1,000 to \$12,500.
-That portion of the budget not covered by family resources, and an institutional grant for the neediest, would be covered by student loans.
+That portion of the budget not covered by family resources and an institutional grant for the needlest can be covered by student loans.

-REDUCTION OF LOANS BY EXTERNAL SCHOLARSHIPS - You are encouraged to seek scholarships and loans from funds that are not administered by the school (such as scholarships offered by local dental societies, private foundations, union, or fraternal organizations, etc.).
-Please visit our website under "Other Resources" where we provide information about other "external" sources of financial aid.
+EDUCTION OF LOANS BY EXTERNAL SCHOLARSHIPS - You are encouraged to seek scholarships and loans from funds that are not administered by the school (such as scholarships offered by local dental societies, private foundations, union, or fraternal organizations, etc.).
+Please visit our website where we provide information about other "external" sources of financial aid.